cabbruzzese/hrpg/README.md

 Determines damage with magic wands and staffs (Spellbook, Gold Wand, Hellstaff, Pheonix staff)

 ## Monster Soul Essence
-Monsters sometimes drop soul essences which power the player.
-Their effect is based on class.
+Monsters sometimes leak some of their power as soul essence.
+These strange objects power the player.
+Their effects are based on class.

 Every class gains some health back.

-- Heretic becomes invisible for a short time
+- Heretic becomes invisible for a short time and can gain even more powers
-- Heathen gains armor and goes berserk, giving a damage bonus to the melee weapons.
+- Heathen gains armor and goes berserk, giving a damage bonus to his melee weapons.
-- Blasphemer gains some ammo.
+- Blasphemer regains magical ammuntion.

 ## Weapons

 ### Blasphemer Spellbook

-The no-ammo weapon for this magic user is a spellbook with medium and short range spells that specialize in crowd damage.
+The no-ammo weapon for this magic user is a spellbook with medium and short range spells.
+A bolt of fire that guides towards foes and a chilling touch of cold.

-In addition, there are new spells that the Blasphemer learns when leveling, usable like items.
+In addition, there are new spells that the Blasphemer learns when leveling, usable like items or through hot keys.

 ### Heathen Melee Weapons
-The Heathen's aresenal has been replaced by melee weapons with much weaker ranged alt fires.
+The Heathen's aresenal has been replaced by melee weapons with weaker alternative ranged attacks.
 The ranged attacks use ammo.

  - Warhammer
  - War Axe